 Headphones are a bad idea when riding in traffic.
 You might be able to hear cars, albeit not as well, but you will not be able to hear other cyclists.

 It's not about the bike

-Don't turn your nose up at other cyclists for their bike or equipment choices.
+Don't turn your nose up at other cyclists for their choice of bike or equipment.
 It's up to them what bike they ride and what they wear while riding it, even if you don't agree.
 That chubby guy on a rusty old mountain bike is just as much a cyclist as you are on your premium road bike.
 There is no transport pecking order.

 Cheap doesn’t have to mean nasty.
 Choose wisely and you can buy a decent new commuter bike for £250 or less.